yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/create-payment-basic.md

 > 📘 Additional payment methods and functionalities
 >
 > Different payment methods, such as with specific wallets or BNPL, or functionalities, such as split payments, may require additional steps before creating the payment.
-Yuno provides complementary guides for these situations.
-Check the [Create payments](create-payments) page to find them all.

 ## Create a payment